VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

     return example_string[:-1]
 ```

-To understand what's going on here let's go through an example.
-Here, it's the morning and the user is Tom.
+To make sense of this format, we go through an example.
+In this example, the time of day is morning, and the user is Tom.
 There are four possible articles.

-So in the VW format there is one line that starts with shared, this is the shared context, followed by four lines each corresponding to an article.
+In Vowpal Wabbit format, there is one line that starts with shared-the shared context-followed by four lines each corresponding to an article:

 ```python
 context = {"user":"Tom","time_of_day":"morning"}